 Missouri foreclosures are usually straightforward: The entire process typically takes place out of court with the lender mailing the homeowner a notice prior to the sale and publishing the notice in a newspaper.

-If you’re facing a foreclosure in Missouri, read on to find out when you’ll learn about the sale, if you can redeem (repurchase) the home after the sale, whether you could be responsible for a deficiency after the foreclosure, and more.
+If you’re facing a foreclosure in Missouri, read on to find out when you’ll learn about the sale, if you can redeem (repurchase) the home afterward, whether you could be responsible for the deficiency following a foreclosure, and more.

 Because the vast majority of foreclosures in Missouri are nonjudicial, this article focuses on that process.

 When the total mortgage debt exceeds the foreclosure sale price, the difference is called a “deficiency.”
-Some states allow the lender to seek a personal judgment (called a “deficiency judgment”) against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.
+Some states allow the lender to seek a personal judgment, called a “deficiency judgment,” against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.

 Missouri doesn’t have an anti-deficiency law.
 The bank can sue the borrower for the deficiency after a nonjudicial foreclosure.

 In Missouri, if the foreclosed homeowners don’t vacate (leave) the home following the nonjudicial foreclosure, the foreclosing bank may file an unlawful detainer (eviction) lawsuit against them.
 (Mo.
 Rev. Stat. § 534.030).